simplex-chat/simplexmq/protocol/overview-tjr.md

 *cannot:*

 - impersonate a sender and send messages to the user whose database was stolen.
-Doing so requires also compromising the server (to place the message in the queue) or the user's device at a subsequent time (to place the message in the database).
+Doing so requires also compromising the server (to place the message in the queue, that is possible until the Double-Ratchet advances forward) or the user's device at a subsequent time (to place the message in the database).

 - undetectably communicate at the same time as Alice with her contacts.
-Doing so would result in the contact getting different messages with repeated keys
+Doing so would result in the contact getting different messages with repeated IDs.

-- undetectably monitor message queues in realtime without alerting the user they are doing so, as a second subscription request unsubcribes the first and notifies the second
+- undetectably monitor message queues in realtime without alerting the user they are doing so, as a second subscription request unsubscribes the first and notifies the second.

 #### A user’s contact